nonbeing/mysqlclient-python3-aws-lambda/README.md

 ### reference the newly-created layer in your lambda function
 Add the new layer to your Lambda function's configuration.

-[ADD SCREENSHOTS HERE]
+[TODO: ADD SCREENSHOTS HERE]

 ### import and run!
-Finally, you can simply `import MySQLdb` in your Python3.8 Lambda function; here's a barebones example:
+Finally, you can simply `import MySQLdb` in your Python3 Lambda function; here's a barebones example:

 ```python
 import MySQLdb